Code-Institute-Submissions/Stocks84-Luka_vs_Toys/README.md

 LVT is a simple to use website that can be used on a mobile, tablet, or computer and designed with a child in mind.
 Please see UX section for more detail for the bespoke design.

 ![screenshot](documentation/mockup_LVT.png)

+## UX

+For the design of LVT I had to take account of what the client wanted:
+-   Include favourite colours such as Red, Green, Yellow, and Grey.
+-   Include the favourite toys, The Viking, The Dino.
+-   Make it personal to the child.
+-   Add any extra features than just the game.